-In another study, it was demonstrated that appetitive nappers were not only able to fall asleep almost anywhere and at different times during the day but also able to fall asleep at night without reducing total sleep, and night sleep is not disrupted1.
+In another study, appetitive nappers were not only able to fall asleep almost anywhere and at different times during the day but also able to fall asleep at night without reducing total sleep.
+Their night sleep is also not disrupted1.
 This result supports the previous hypothesis about how at least some experienced polyphasic sleepers appetitively nap.
 Most importantly, it is also worth noting that appetitive nappers consistently had lower total sleep duration at night than non-nappers on the days they napped1.

 When and when not to appetitively nap on polyphasic schedules

-When it is beneficial:
+When it is beneficial

 The following scenarios go well with appetitive napping:

-When it is not a good idea:
+When it is a bad idea

 - During the adaptation phase.
-Napping spontaneously outside the scheduled sleep times is considered an “oversleep” even if the sleeper is not tired.
+Napping spontaneously outside the scheduled sleep times is an “oversleep” even if the sleeper is not tired.
 Thus, it is important to stick to the scheduled rigid sleep times as consistently as possible.

-- Naps within 2-3h prior to the nocturnal sleep can clash with the Forbidden Zone of sleep, making the nap ineffective and not restful (NREM1 nap).
-If the sleeper falls asleep in this late nap, it can interfere with the core sleep via 2 ways: delaying the desired nocturnal sleep time or increasing sleep onset latency if the sleeper attempts to sleep at the regular hour.
+- Naps within 2-3h prior to the nocturnal sleep can clash with the Forbidden Zone of sleep.
+This would make the nap ineffective and not restful as it will contain mostly NREM1.
+If the sleeper falls asleep in this late nap, it can interfere with the core sleep via 2 ways.
+The nap can delay nocturnal sleep time or increasing sleep onset if the sleeper attempts to sleep at the regular hour.

-Without sleep deprivation and homeostatic pressure, it is likely that the appetitive naps do not sustain alertness for as long as naps that contain deeper sleep stages (NREM2, SWS and REM).
-Naps where sleepers can get some actual sleep is still preferred for more restorative values from deeper sleep stages.
-Experienced polyphasic sleepers have better napping aptitude to make appetitive naps more efficient than inconsistent nappers or non-nappers.
+Without sleep deprivation and homeostatic pressure, it is likely that the appetitive naps do not sustain alertness for as long as naps that contain deeper sleep stages.
+Naps where sleepers can get some actual sleep is still superior for more restorative values from deeper sleep stages.
+In this department, experienced polyphasic sleepers would enjoy appetitive naps more than inconsistent nappers or non-nappers.

 Main author: GeneralNguyen

-Page last updated: 30 April 2020
+Page last updated: 27 December 2020

 - Stampi, Claudio.
 Why We Nap : Evolution, Chronobiology, and Functions of Polyphasic and Ultrashort Sleep.
 Birkhauser, 2014.